looneytkp/Popcorn-Time/README.md

 This script automates the proceedure of manually downloading and installing Popcorn Time.
-The package is downloaded from the official opensource Popcorn Time website.
+The package is downloaded from the official open source Popcorn Time website.

 ![popcorntime image](img.jpeg)
 #### Usage: